-ABORIGINAL CULTURE "Aboriginal peoples" is a collective name for the original inhabitants of North America and their descendants.
+ABORIGINAL CULTURE "Indigenous peoples" is a collective name for the original inhabitants of North America and their descendants.
 They have lived in Ontario for at least 7,000 years.

-The Canadian constitution recognizes three groups of Aboriginal peoples: First Nations, Métis and Inuit.
+The Canadian constitution recognizes three groups of Indigenous peoples: First Nations, Métis and Inuit.
 These are three distinct peoples with unique histories, languages, cultural practices and spiritual beliefs.
 First Nations peoples in Ontario include Algonquian-speaking Cree, Oji-Cree, Algonquin, Ojibwa, Odawa, Potawatomi and Delaware, plus the Iroquoianspeaking Six Nations (Mohawk, Oneida, Onondaga, Cayuga, Seneca and Tuscarora).
 Métis are people with mixed First Nations and European ancestry who identify themselves as Métis.
-Inuit are the Aboriginal people of Arctic Canada, including Nunavut, the Northwest Territories, Yukon, northern Quebec and Labrador.
-In 2009, June was proclaimed National Aboriginal month.
-Each year Ontarians participate in Aboriginal cultural events and learn about the rich heritage of Aboriginal peoples in Ontario and across the country.
-According to the 2006 Canadian census, over one million people self-identified as Aboriginal people.
-In Canada Aboriginal people compose 2.8 percent of the overall Canadian population.
-Ontario has the largest population of Aboriginal people.
-Currently there are almost 300,000 First Nations, Métis and Inuit people living in Ontario representing two percent of Ontario's total population and about one-fifth of all Aboriginal people in Canada.
+Inuit are the Indigenous people of Arctic Canada, including Nunavut, the Northwest Territories, Yukon, northern Quebec and Labrador.
+June 21 is National Indigenous Peoples Day.
+Each year Ontarians participate in Indigenous cultural events and learn about the rich heritage of Indigenous peoples in Ontario and across the country.
+According to the 2016 Canadian census, over 1.5 million people self-identified as Indigenous people.
+In Canada Indigenous people compose 4.9 percent of the overall Canadian population.
+Ontario has the largest population of Indigenous people.
+Currently there are almost 370,000 First Nations, Métis and Inuit people living in Ontario representing two percent of Ontario's total population and about one-fifth of all Indigenous people in Canada.
 They live on reserves, in cities and in rural communities.
 Some live in small remote communities accessible only by air year round or by ice roads in the winter.
-Major urban Aboriginal populations are in Thunder Bay, Sudbury, Sault Ste.
+Major urban Indigenous populations are in Thunder Bay, Sudbury, Sault Ste.
 Marie, Ottawa and Toronto.
-For more information on Aboriginal people, visit aadnc-aandc.gc.ca and ontario.ca/ministry-aboriginal-affairs
+For more information on Indigenous people, visit aadnc-aandc.gc.ca and ontario.ca/ministry-indigenous-affairs